opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 - Users who have high write loads but do not have high search requirements and are comfortable with longer refresh times.
 - Users with very high loads who want to add new nodes, as you do not need to index all nodes when adding a new node to the cluster.
-- Compared to document replication, segment replication performs better in OpenSearch cluster deployments with low replica counts, such as those used for log analytics.
+- OpenSearch cluster deployments with low replica counts, such as those used for log analytics.

 ## Segment replication configuration